paregupt/nexus_traffic_monitor/README.md

 ```

 The seven lines following and including [[inputs.exec]] needs to be repeated as many times as the number of monitored switches with different input files.

+Nexus switches must be enabled for NX-API.
+The command is feature nxapi.

 The following options require password-less SSH from the Ubuntu machine running NTN collector to the switch: -burst, -pfcwd, and -bufferstats.

 Setup password-less SSH from Ubuntu machine to Nexus switch by configuring following on NX-OS